ealingchambermusic/ealingchambermusic.github.io/events.md

 ---
 ### Upcoming events

-Our 2015-6 continues with the concert meeting on Monday, March 14th at St Mary's Church, Perivale.
+Our 2015-6 continues with the concert meeting on Monday, 11th April at St Mary's Church, Perivale.
-The programme is available to download [here](/assets/programmes/programme_16.03.pdf)
+The programme is available to download [here](/assets/programmes/Programme_16.04.pdf)

 | Date | Organiser |
 |------|-----------|